As part of your onboarding with OfficeRnD, we can import your existing resource data with their types, locations, target plans, prices, and deposits.

 - Name - the name of the resource.

-- Type - the type of the resource, e.g Dedicated Desk.
-You can view the names of your resource types in Settings->Resource Types.
+- Type - the title of the resource, e.g Dedicated Desk.
+You can view the names of your resource titles in Settings->Resource Types.

 - Target Plan - the name of the target billing plan for that resource.
 The plan should already be created in OfficeRnD under Billing/Plans.